 There are various reasons for this.
 For one thing, Mobalpa and the others use high-density chipboard that resists bowing, unlike the chains’ low-density chipboard.
 Similarly, the high-quality lacquered doors used won’t peel like the foil, vinyl or PVC-wrapped doors used by the chains & trade-only suppliers.

 If you buy a Mobalpa kitchen, then, you’ll get an excellent kitchen that will still look great after 15-20 years.
-However, you’ll be paying extra for it and, as we’ve seen, this isn’t necessary.
-You can buy a similar quality German kitchen for similar to what you’d pay at the chains or trade-only suppliers.
-But you have to know where to look.
+However, you’ll be paying extra for it and, as we’ve seen, this isn’t always necessary.

 For more info on Mobalpa kitchens. visit their website: https://www.mobalpa.co.uk/en-us